JYU-IBA/jabs/README.md

 ## Fitting

-There is a highly experimental fitting feature too, but the user can not choose which parameters to fit.
+There is a highly experimental fitting feature too, activated with the `--fit` or `-F` option.
+The multidimensional nonlinear least-squares fitting is based on [GSL multifit](https://www.gnu.org/software/gsl/doc/html/nls.html).

-Also the fit range is fixed.
+The user can currently give only a single range to fit.
+This is specified with `--fit_low` and `--fit_high`.
+Default values are 10% of highest channel and the highest channel, respectively.

+Use `--fit_vars` to give a comma separate list of variables to fit.
+Currently supported variables are `slope,offset,resolution` related to detector parameters, `calib`which is equivalent to the previous triplet, `fluence`, and `thicknessN` where `N` is number of a layer, numbering starts from 1 (surface).

+Example: `jabs --fit_vars=calib,fluence,thickness1 --fit_low=250 ...`